 - Be courteous.
 Expect, and respect, other trail users.
 The trail is shared by everyone.

 - Pack it in – Pack it out.

 - Keep right/pass left.

-- Give an audible warning before passing other users.
-Cyclist please ring a bell; or give a loud, friendly ‘hello’ well in advance.
+- Slow down and give an audible warning before passing other users.
+Cyclist please ring a bell; or give a loud, friendly ‘passing on your left’ well in advance.
 Ride single file when passing.

 In the event of an emergency, call 911.